Original Publication Date: 01/04/2013

-The virtual server and link auto-discovery feature allows the BIG-IP GTM and Link Controller systems to automatically discover virtual servers and links that are associated with defined BIG-IP systems.
+The virtual server and link auto-discovery feature allows the BIG-IP GTM and BIG-IP Link Controller systems to automatically discover virtual servers and links that are associated with defined BIG-IP systems.

 If auto-discovery is enabled for a server or link object, the system automatically discovers virtual servers and link objects as follows:

 When experiencing auto-discovery issues, you can use the following troubleshooting steps to determine the root cause:

 Auto-discovery is unavailable for virtual servers using translated IP addresses.
 Before troubleshooting auto-discovery issues, confirm that the BIG-IP virtual servers do not use address translation.
 For example, if the target BIG-IP virtual server IP addresses reside in a private network space, as defined by RFC1918, and are mapped to public IP addresses that are defined on a network device such as a firewall, the BIG-IP GTM system will silently disable the auto-discovery feature for the BIG-IP system.

 Note: For more information, refer to SOL9138: The BIG-IP GTM disables virtual server auto-discovery for BIG-IP systems which utilize translated virtual server addresses.

 The BIG-IP GTM system time must be synchronized with GTM sync group members (30 seconds by default), and should be synchronized with the remote BIG-IP systems in which virtual server / link auto-discovery is enabled.
 To verify time synchronization and NTP configuration, perform the following procedure:

 date; tmsh list /sys ntp

-Note: To configure NTP a BIG-IP system, refer to SOL3122: Configuring the BIG-IP system to use an NTP server using the Configuration utility.
+Note: To configure NTP on a BIG-IP system, refer to SOL3122: Configuring the BIG-IP system to use an NTP server using the Configuration utility.